EspressoSystems/HotShot/docs/main.md

 ![chained_hotstuff][chained_hotstuff]

-*Figure 2: Pipelined Phaselock.
+*Figure 2: Pipelined Hotshot.
 The four stages (Prepare,Pre-Commit, Commit and Decide) are run in parallel across consecutive proposals.*

-One of the limitations of the sequential version of Phaselock is that 3 rounds of interactions are needed before a leader can commit a block.
+One of the limitations of the sequential version of Hotshot is that 3 rounds of interactions are needed before a leader can commit a block.
 In order to increase the throughput and latency one can do the following:
 * Have replicas handle the different stages (_Prepare_, _Pre-Commit_, _Commit_, _Decide_) yielding an update of the blockchain state in "parallel" for consecutive/chained proposals during each view.